pulumi/docs/content/docs/intro/vs/cloud_template_transpilers.md

 ## Pulumi Supports Many Clouds

 AWS CDK and Troposphere support AWS only.
 Pulumi supports the entire capabilities of Azure, Google Cloud Platform, and cloud native technologies such as Kubernetes, _in addition_ to AWS.
+Projects like `cdktf` and `cdk8s` exist to bridge these gaps, but provide disjoint experiences across target clouds.
 There are several other points outlined below, but these are the top-level key differences.

 ## Summary of Major Differences

 The transpiler approach gives you some of the benefits of Pulumi, with the following caveats:

-* Troposphere and CDK only support the AWS platform.
+* Troposphere and the AWS CDK only support the AWS platform.
 Pulumi supports many clouds, including _major cloud platforms_ (such as Microsoft Azure, Google Cloud Platform, Kubernetes, and DigitalOcean), _on-premises and hybrid technologies_ (such as VMWare vSphere and OpenStack), and _online SaaS offerings_ (like Cloudflare, Datadog, New Relic, and more).
   Furthermore, Pulumi is extensible, supports custom providers, and can bridge with any existing Terraform-based provider.